fly-apps/node-dictaphone/readme.md

 This is a fork of [mdn/dom-examples/media/web-dictaphone](https://github.com/mdn/dom-examples/tree/main/media/web-dictaphone#readme), with the following modifications:

 * adds Express server, with support for GET, POST, DELETE; including ranges
+* adds PostgreSQL to persist an ordered list of clips
-* adds Tigris support for storing audio files.
+* adds Tigris support for storing audio files
-* adds Redis and websockets for broadcasting updates
+* adds Redis and WebSockets for broadcasting updates

 With these changes multiple replicas of this application can be deployed, even in multiple regions.